dan-leo/masters/thesis/v8/thesis.md

 ### Actuator Control {#actuatorcontrol}

 An actuator is a machine component that controls a mechanism or element, such as a valve.
 In this use case, actuator control requires bidirectionality for its downlink controllability.
-Suprisingly, this bidirectionality can be applied to many fields as in Table \ref{tbl:use_cases_list}.
+Surprisingly, this bidirectionality can be applied to many fields as in Table \ref{tbl:use_cases_list}.

 Table: List of Use Cases {#tbl:use_cases_list}